TomElRumi/COVID-19-Social-Monitoring/src/site/community.md

 ---
 title: Community
 layout: layouts/base.njk
-subtitle: Strategies & best practice for getting content from your community
+subtitle: Strategies and best practice for getting content from your community
 ---

-Many news organizations that otherwise keep their content behind a paywall are allowing readers free access to news about COVID-19 and its dastardly impact.
+Many news organisations that otherwise keep their content behind a paywall are allowing readers free access to news about COVID-19 and its dastardly impact.

-This scenario creates an opportunity to newsrooms to focus more on localized and specialized content.
+This scenario creates an opportunity for newsrooms to focus more on localised and specialised content.
 For instance, readers are interested in knowing how COVID-19 is affecting their state or county?
 What measures are being taken by the authorities to ensure the safety of doctors and healthcare workers fighting this pandemic from the front lines?

 Scouring the Internet in search of people who belong to the community that you want to engage or report on can be laborious.
 The section below offers some practical suggestions on how to make the process efficient.

 * Identify the individuals or social profiles that you think might be able to offer the maximum first-person insights or expertise about a subject that you are interested in investigating.

-*E.g. a group of COVID-19 survivors from Italy who are in the high-risk age bracket.*
+*Example: a group of COVID-19 survivors from Italy who are in the high-risk age bracket.*

 * Be intuitive about how you can make that initial contact with someone from that community.
 Find a Facebook group that some of them are part of and join it.
 That may help you establish some contact.